 A budget is legally adopted by the Board of Education for all funds (with the exception of the trust and agency funds) that includes revenues and expenditures.
 No later than October 1, each Board of Education shall prepare a financial statement and Estimate of Needs to be filed with the applicable County Clerk and the State Department of Education.

-The 2021-22 Estimate of Needs was amended by supplemental appropriations as follows:
+The 2021-22 Estimate of Needs was not amended by any supplemental appropriations.
+Any amendments must be approved by the County Excise Board.